Piscine Jean Bouin

 Adult Admission Price & Policy

 Note: Admission policies and prices shown in Swimmers Guide listings are believed to be correct as of the date(s) shown in brackets.
-If not correct now, please click on the "Edit" button so this listing can be fixed and the information brought current.
+If not correct now, please click on the "Edit" button and tell us so this listing can be fixed and the information brought current.
 This site works best when its users take an active role in the maintenance of the data.

 The pool is on the top floor of a sports complex-cum-multi-storey car park: take the elevator to Level 5 for the pool reception desk.
 Single admission tickets are barcoded: hold the bar code against the reader on the outer face of the turnstile (not against what looks like a reader on the top of the turnstile) to gain admittance to the locker rooms.
 Lockers require a €1 coin as deposit; the coin is returned when unlocked after use.
 There's plenty of space poolside for stuff that you want to keep with you.
 After swimming and going down the steps back to the locker rooms, turn left if you are a woman and right if you are a man.
 There are no signs to help you so do try to remember this: it will help you avoid embarrassment (and possible prosecution!).